Universal bounds on optimization of free energy harvesting

-\newstuff{ As an example, consider a harvesting system such as a biological metabolic network that converts glucose to ATP~\cite{chandel2021glycolysis}.
+As an example, consider a harvesting system such as a biological metabolic network that converts glucose to ATP~\cite{chandel2021glycolysis}.
 Suppose that the kinetic and thermodynamic parameters of one or more reactions can be optimized, either by natural selection or artificial design.
 What is the maximum rate of free energy harvesting that the network can achieve, and what are the kinetic and thermodynamic parameters that achieve it?
-These questions are relevant both for optimization and for quantifying the efficiency of existing systems. }
+These questions are relevant both for design of optimal harvesting devices and for quantifying the efficiency of existing systems.

-In this Letter, we use techniques from stochastic thermodynamics to derive bounds on maximum rate of free energy harvesting achievable in steady state.
-We also identify optimal steady states and kinetic parameters that achieve those bounds.
-Our approach is universal in that it is not restricted to any particular model.
-At the same time, it allows for the incorporation of domain-specific constraints on network topology, kinetic timescales, and thermodynamics.

-Our approach is well suited for the kinds of small-scale systems usually considered in stochastic thermodynamics~\cite{seifert2012stochastic}, where assumptions of local detailed balance and steady state are justified.
+In this paper, we use techniques from stochastic thermodynamics to derive bounds on maximum rate of free energy harvesting. \ns{ We consider a harvesting system in nonequilibrium steady state which is coupled to an external source of free energy, an internal free energy reservoir, and a heat bath.
+The setup is well-suited for studying the kinds of small-scale systems usually considered in stochastic thermodynamics~\cite{seifert2012stochastic}, where assumptions of local detailed balance and steady state are justified.
 The steady-state assumption is reasonable in many molecular systems, where there is a separation of timescales between internal relaxation and environmental change.

+We suppose that the system's dynamics can be separate into two kinds of processes, termed \emph{baseline} and \emph{control}.
+The baseline processes, which are held fixed, mediate the coupling to the external source of free energy.
+Control refers to all other processes which can be optimized for increasing the \emph{harvesting rate} at which free energy flows into the internal reservoir.
+The particular separation of baseline/control generally depends on domain knowledge about the system and the scientific question at hand.
+For example, to study the efficiency of a particular reaction in a metabolic network, that reaction may be treated as control while the other reactions are baseline.
+The baseline/control separation is similar to the distinction in control theory between ``plant'' (a given system with fixed dynamical laws) and ``controller'' (the part that undergoes optimization)~\cite{doyle2013feedback}. }

+In our first set of results, we demonstrate that the optimization of the harvesting rate can be expressed as a convex optimization problem.
+The optimal solution of this problem determines both the maximum harvesting rate and the specific control processes that achieve that maximum.
+Importantly, the optimization can also account for various types of constraints on the possible network topology, kinetic timescales, and thermodynamic forces of the control processes.